ai4os/ai4-docs/source/user/howto/develop-model.rst

 Remember to leave untouched the ``get_metadata()`` function that comes predefined with your module, as all modules should have proper metadata.

+You can also use port ``6006`` to expose some training monitoring tool, like Tensorboard.

 In order to improve the readability of the code and the overall maintainability of the project, we enforce proper Python coding styles (``pep8``) to all modules added to the Marketplace.
 Modules that fail to pass style tests won't be able to build docker images.